pascalkuthe/OpenVAF/README.md

 * fast binary generation using LLVM
 * robust auto differentiation implementation

+# Compilation

+To build the project, simply run

+    cargo build

+, which will build the project.
+The command

+    cargo test

+will run the test cases.

 # Acknowledgement

 The architectures of the [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) and [rustc](https://github.com/rust-lang/rust/) have heavily inspired the design of this compiler.